JetBrains/amper/docs/FAQ.md

 We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box and offer a reasonable level of extensibility.

-In addition to the standalone version, Amper can optionally be used in an existing Gradle project using a Gradle plugin which offers full interoperability with Gradle, including the use of Gradle plugins and writing custom tasks.

 ### How do Amper and Declarative Gradle relate to each other?

 Both projects aim to improve the developer experience and the IDE support, but from opposite directions and with